jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 -----

-**Example** Assume that user you have received two Acrylic plates and want to populate a table for each and fill in sample names and positions.
+**Example** Assume that as user you have received two Acrylic plates and want to populate a table for each and fill in sample names and positions.
 The following steps are needed to generate table with positions and display image of the plate to guide in sample mounting.
   1. Start the tool.
   2. Select the correct *Template*  (e.g., 9x9 Acrylic/magnetic plate" which is default)
   3. Push button *Populate table* (needed lines will be added automatically)